paulpinter/sda/README.md

 The runtime of the min-fill heuristic was by far the longest.
 Significant improvements were achieved by using fill-in statistics and only updating the statistics for the neighbors of the elimination candidate.
 If the candidate caused 0 fill-in edges, no update occurred.
 This decreased the runtime by a magnitude of 10.
 Additionally, running the experiments using the PyPy JIT compiler provided a speedup of approximately 100%.
-The results highlight the importance of heuristic selection and optimization techniques in the efficiency of tree decomposition algorithms.